ADLINK/adlink-nxp-android/README.md

 ### 5.7 GPIO on Expansion Connector

- GPIO on Exapnsion connector (CN1001) can be accessed using following commands:
+ GPIO on expansion connector (CN1001) can be accessed using following commands:

 ```
 $ cd /sys/class/gpio/